• Skip to primary navigation

 Our Advent Box has been at the heart of our Christmas celebrations since the kids were small.
 They’d take turns opening the doors to reveal Hershey’s Kisses and a little slip of paper with anything from a joke to directions for a Christmas project or the announcement of a fun outing or party taking place that day.
 They also took turns unwrapping a book from our collection of Christmas picture books.

-But of course as they got older, life started to interfere with this tradition.
-I kept it going but with their busy schedules and then one off at college, I wanted to come up with something fun and new.
+But as they got older, life started to interfere with this tradition.
+I kept it going, but with their busy schedules and then one off at college, I wanted to come up with something fun and new.
 Enter Harry Potter.
 The books lend themselves well to creative activities and Christmas was always a big celebration at Hogwarts.

 So here’s Week One.
 Some days just need a little imagination or items you have around the house.
 For some activities, I’ve included links to websites that provide free print-outs.
 A big thank you to those people for sharing their creative talents!